since1968/stat-blocks/homebrewery/src/bard-skald.markdown

 ### Weapon Mastery

 At 3rd level, you master a weapon, or family of weapons, as your specialty.
 Choose one of the options at the end of this document.
-You can't take a weapon mastery option more than once, even if you later get to choose again.

 Your weapon mastery improves at 6th level.

-### Rally
+### Combat Inspiration

-Also at 3rd level, you can use a bonus action and expend one Bardic Inspiration die to bolster the resolve of your companions.
-When you do so, choose a friendly creature who can see or hear you.
-That creature gains temporary hit points equal to the Bardic Inspiration die roll + your Charisma modifier.
+Also at 3rd level, you learn to inspire others in battle.
+A creature that has a Bardic Inspiration die from you can roll that die and add the number rolled to a weapon damage roll it just made.
+Alternatively, when an attack roll is made against the creature, it can use its reaction to roll the Bardic Inspiration die and add the number rolled to its AC against that attack, after seeing the roll but before knowing whether it hits or misses.

 ```